 Your Crew Is Prepared To Deal With Pretty Much Anything That Might Happen Through A Flight

 Your pilots have extensive training and go through various emergency scenarios in a simulator that looks exactly like the real thing.
 They can work around a total engine failure, a decompression, a fire in the cabin and whatever emergency you can think of.

-The cabin crew goes through constant training on emergency procedures, on fighting a real life fire, on first aid and basic life support.
-The crew is also trained in self-defence, in how to deal with a dangerous good incident and even how to deal with a dodgy package that’s found on board.
+The cabin crew goes through constant training on emergency procedures, on fighting a real-life fire, on first aid and basic life support.
+The crew is also trained in self-defense, in how to deal with a dangerous good incident and even how to deal with a dodgy package that’s found on board.

 The inner layer of the window is the one that you can touch and it’s there simply to prevent you from touching and scratching the much more important middle glass.

 About the author: Hello, I’m Fabio Rosado and hope you will enjoy this post about flying.
 I work as a flight attendant and I write about flying, traveling, my adventures while traveling and the amazing food that I find while on the road on my blog Travels & Gazes.